Frequently asked questions...

 If you're D. Johnston & Company Ltd. (creators of Laphroaig, a peaty single-malt whisky), or the Boston Beer Company (brewers of Sam Adams), I'm happy to work out a barter. ;)

 For anyone else, if the terms of the barter are clearly defined and if the perceived value to me is proportionate to the value of my work, I'm certainly willing to discuss it, but usually, I need money. ☺︎

 Yes, I regularly travel, domestically and internationally, on assignment.
-All travel, food and lodging expenses would need to be covered for the team.
-For domestic travel, we fly business class, internationally, economy is fine.
-Excess baggage charges would be borne by the client.
+All travel, food and lodging expenses would need to be covered for me and potentially an assistant.
+Excess baggage charges would be borne by the client - oftentimes it works out cheaper to fly Business Class.
+I'm happy to work with you, within reason, to keep costs down.
 Local transportation arrangements would need to be provided.

 In the case of an event, or a shoot that involves travel, yes, usually.
-Again. it depends on what is needed.
+It depends on what is needed.

 I deliver digital image files, through my delivery portal and/or on a flash drive.
 Basic post-production would have been done (for the technically aware, crops, color correction, levels etc) and each image we deliver will be of publishable quality.

 Note that this does not include in-depth digital manipulation in Photoshop.
 If detailed, pixel-level post-production in Photoshop is required, we will bill extra for this (or adjust our fee, accordingly).

 I will provide soft copies in any mainstream image format that you prefer (usually jpg or tiff).
 I do not provide RAW image data files unless the terms for this have been decided in advance.